 Thought behind the Poem:

 This poem is dedicated to all the Pahadi woman, residing in the remote hilly areas of India.
-Who hustle every day to bring food and fodder for their families.
-While men move to the cities for livelihood, they single-handedly nurture their kids and build a nest amidst the verdant hills which they call their home.
+Who struggle every day to bring food and fodder for their families.
+While men move to the cities for livelihood, they single-handedly nurture their kids.
+To build a nest amidst the verdant hills which they call their home.

-The poem depicts the agony of a Himalayan woman who from birth to death toil every day to keep her family strong.
+The poem depicts the agony of a Himalayan woman, who from birth to death toil every day to keep her family strong.
 While she hustles, there is no one to hold her back whenever she is sad or unwell.
-But with time she learns how to stay strong like the mountains, and not to break or sulk in front of anyone because she believes she is “Shakti” herself.
+But with time she learns the art of staying strong like the mountains.
+And not to break or sulk in front of anyone because she believes she is “Shakti” herself.